a close look of baked mini quiche in a white ceramic baking dish

 FAQs

 Yes!
-Use dairy-free vegan cheese and add nutritional yeast for a signature cheesy flavour.
+Use dairy-free vegan cheese and add nutritional yeast for a signature cheesy flavor.

 Yes.
 Cool fully, wrap individually, and freeze for up to 2 months.
 Reheat in the oven before serving.